This post may contain affiliate links. Please read our disclosure policy.

 - PARMIGIANO REGGIANO or PARMESAN: The famous Italian cheese is known for its sharp, nutty flavor.
 Cut it into wedges or crumble it and pair it with figs, pears, dates, prosciutto, balsamic vinegar, walnuts, stone fruits, grapes, and honey.

-Tip: Allow for at least 3 ounces of cheese per person, depending on how hungry your guests are.
+Allow for at least 3 ounces of cheese per person, depending on how hungry your guests are.
 Serve an assortment of shapes, sizes, and types of cheese to give variety.

-What cured meats to use:
+What cured meats to use on charcuterie boards:

 These savory selections provide the foundation of your board.
 The salty and smoky flavors of prosciutto and salami contrast beautifully with the richness of the cheeses.
+I love to pick up some freshly sliced meats from my local butcher or you can find beautiful meats at Costco, Trader Joe’s, and other grocers.

 - PROSCIUTTO: A popular Italian cured meat that can be rolled or scrunched to make a ribbon-type design.
 Pairs well with pears, fig jam, and cheese.